fmcyamwe/dacOdac/README.md

 ### Future Considerations

 This is still a work in progress and after limiting the scope, there is still lots to do.
 I am certain that I shall keep working on this as leaving unfinished work is anathema with me.
-Plus after the earlier stumbling, it is much easier not and I still have lots to learn and improve on :)
+Plus after the early stumblings, it is much easier now with lots to learn and improve on :)

 I just hope to get those pesky docker containers working in time that running them wont be an issue.
 I have rambled too much and it's better interacting with an app than wading through code.
 My apologies that I didnt even do a schema graph design but hopefully it will be there by the time you read this.